 We’re going to quickly walk through the three strategies and demonstrate how to apply them in a digital publishing business.

-A “customer intimate” digital publisher is focused on delivering exceptional content that is targeted at very specific audiences.
-They’re not afraid to target small groups of readers – their objective is to become the leading authority to this little group and leverage this to deliver huge value to their advertisers and sponsors.
-Sites pursuing this strategy often have small (but very loyal) audiences which deliver very high lifetime values per reader.
+A “customer intimate” digital publisher creates customized content for very specific audiences.
+They’re not afraid to target very small groups of readers.
+Their goal is to become a top authority in that niche and use that to create value for advertisers.
+Their sites often have small (but very loyal) audiences with a high lifetime values per reader.

-To be completely objective, there is a degenerate form of the operational excellence path which constitutes a fourth strategy: web spam.
-This occurs when content investment and quality drops to the lowest possible level (robots, content mills) and the resulting product isn’t informative to anyone other than a search engine crawler.
-This only really works for very long tailed search engine queries, where nothing better exists, and isn’t sustainable (given the trend in Google updates).
+To be objective, there is a degenerate form of the operational excellence path: web spam.
+Content investment and quality drops to the lowest possible level (robots, content mills).
+Your only real reader is Google.
+That being said, this only works for neglected search queries and isn’t sustainable.
 Given this, we’re going to disregard this strategy.